kununu/projections/docs/provider.md

     {
         return $this->getAndCacheData(
             new CustomerByIdProjectionItem($customerId),
-            // This callable will get the data when there is a cache miss (e.g. data was not found on the cache) fn(): ?iterable  => $this->myProvider->getCustomerData($customerId),
+            // This callable will get the data when there is a cache miss
+            // (e.g. data was not found on the cache) fn(): ?iterable  => $this->myProvider->getCustomerData($customerId),
-            // Additional callables to do pre-processing before projecting the items to the cache.
-They are optional
+            // Additional callables to do pre-processing before projecting the
-            // and only called in the event of a cache miss (and after the data getter callable returns the data) function(ProjectionItemIterableInterface $item, iterable $data): ?iterable {
+            // items to the cache.
+They are optional and only called in the event of
+            // a cache miss (and after the data getter callable returns the data) function(ProjectionItemIterableInterface $item, iterable $data): ?iterable {
-                // A case where I don't want to store the projection because it does not have
+                // A case where I don't want to store the projection
-                // relevant information
-                if($data['customer_id'] > 200) {
+                // because it does not have relevant information if($data['customer_id'] > 200) {
                     return null;
                 }

                 // We could also add more info here...
-				// E.g.: we fetch some data from database, but we need to call some external API to get additional data
+				// E.g.: we fetch some data from database, but we need
+				// to call some external API to get additional data.
 				// This is a perfect place to do that
 				$data['new_value'] = 500;